-Director of Development and Communications
+Director of Marketing

-Senior Marketing and Communications Manager
+Marketing & Communications Manager

-Director of Finance & Administration
+Deputy Director of Finance & Administration

 Adaobi moved to the U.S. from Nigeria to pursue her education at Georgetown University.
 She fell in love with D.C. and its blend of cultures so she stayed to complete her Masters at Catholic University of America and start her career.
 She is passionate about helping nonprofits maximize their potential by maintaining a healthy financial outlook.
 When not analyzing spreadsheets and chasing down expense reports, Adaobi loves traveling and experimenting with recipes.